renpy/renpy/sphinx/source/persistent.rst

     default persistent.main_background = "princess_not_saved"

+.. function:: persistent._hasattr(field_name):

-To test whether a given persistent field has been set, use the ``in`` syntax.
+    Tests whether the `field_name` persistent field has been set or not.
-This allows to tell apart the fields manually set to None, and the unset fields.
+    This allows you to distinguish fields that have been explicitly set to None from fields that have never been set.

-A list of all registered fields can also be generated:

-.. function:: persistent._keys():

-    Returns a list of the registered persistent entries.

 An example use of persistent is the creation of an unlockable image gallery.
 This is done by storing a flag in persistent that determines if the gallery has